telmi-OS/mantis_bat/connectors/telegram/php/README.md

 Normal Ghost replies are sent to Telegram without a `Ghost Inbox` header.
 Labeled `System` messages are reserved for system-style notices only.

+Current Telegram label behavior:

+- personal inbox messages use `from_display_name` when available, with `from_user_id` as fallback
+- personal labels are rendered as `👤 FROM: Name`
+- merged group inbox messages use `group_display_name` when available, with older group name fields and finally `group_id` as fallback
+- group labels are rendered as `👥 For Group Name`

 The installer also generates:

 - a cron secret